πŸ“– Glossary

 p

-pose confidence The probability/likelihood score (0–1) that pose estimation assigns to each tracked body-part, indicating tracking reliability.
+The probability/likelihood score (0–1) that pose estimation assigns to each tracked body-part, indicating tracking reliability.

 path plot